-The Residential Treatment Program shared funding of out-of-home placements for ten (10) youth during 2018 [six (6) males and four (4) females] as compared to nine (9) total in 2017.
-The Program offered outof-home placement alternatives for adjudicated youth whose criminal behavior required intensive supervision and/or specialized treatment.
-Placements utilized were Avondale Residential Center in Muskingum County, Allwell Behavioral Health Service in Guernsey County, Buckeye Ranch, and The Village Network/New Horizons Youth Center in Belmont County.
+The Residential Treatment Program shared funding of out-of-home placements for six (6) youth during 2019 [five (5) males and one (1) female] as compared to ten (10) total in 2010.
+The Program offered out-of-home placement alternatives for adjudicated youth whose criminal behavior required intensive supervision and/or specialized treatment.
+Placements utilized were Avondale Residential Center in Muskingum County, Allwell Behavioral Health Service in Guernsey County, NECCO, GSP, Foundations for Living and The Village Network/New Horizons Youth Center in Belmont County.